If you want to make a meaningful and lasting impact on the life of another, then look no further. You've come to the right place.

 - Provide on-going support and supervision for each volunteer assignment

-- Student assessment, goal setting and evaluation
+- Student learning plans, goal setting and evaluation

-- Reading & writing strategies
+- Reading, writing and math strategies

-- Follow up training on relevant literacy topics scheduled as needed
+- Follow up training on relevant literacy topics (scheduled as needed)

-- Initial and ongoing professional development opportunities
+- Access to professional development opportunities

 - Up to date adult teaching and resource materials